TileDB-Inc/TileDB-CSharp/docs/obsoletions.md

 Following changes to the native API of TileDB Embedded, the `Array.ConsolidateMetadata` and `ArrayMetadata.ConsolidateMetadata` methods became obsolete.

-In accordance with [TileDB Embedded's deprecation policy](https://github.com/TileDB-Inc/TileDB/blob/dev/doc/policy/api_changes.md), they will be removed in a future version and calling them will fail.

 ### Version introduced

 5.3.0